-From 1 March 2016, drivers will need to give bicycle riders at least 1 metre of space when passing.
-Our video shows how the new rules affect you, and how you can help ensure that we all Go Together safely on our roads.
+Since 1 March 2016, drivers must give bicycle riders at least 1 metre of space when passing.
+Our video shows how the rules affect you, and how you can help ensure that we all Go Together safely on our roads.
+Read a transcript.

 Drivers, bicycle riders and pedestrians all need to Go Together safely.
 We should all respect each other's space and ensure that everyone stays safe.
 On average, 11 bicycle riders are killed and 1500 seriously injured in NSW each year.